eddiana/clocky/README.md

 	Iconset=VCloud
 	LocationTimeZone=-5
 	Flat=0
-`

 In the 'clocky' section of the ini file, there is:

 **LocalTimeZone** - the number of hours you are after or before GMT.
 EST standard time, for example is -4 or -5 during DST.
 If its a partial hour, list it as a decimal, like 5.5.

 **Open WeatherMapAPIKe**y - the API Key you obtained as mentioned above.

+**DefaultFontName** - this is the default font to use for display in all the profiles.

 Below the 'clocky' section is the information for the different profiles.
-They are titled Prof_1 to Prof_8.
+They are titled `Prof_1` to `Prof_8`.

 The options are: